The SparkNotes Version:

 The Assigned-Reading Version:

 I’m Shannon A. Thompson, and I’ve been writing since I read every novel my local bookstore had to offer me.
 Since I no longer had much to read, my mother (who was also an avid reader) suggested I should write what I wanted to read.
-Sadly enough, my mother passed away in 2003, but her loving memory lives within me through my passion for reading and writing.
-With that passion, my dream is to create wonderful worlds, aspiring characters, blissful love, and virtues for readers to compliment their everyday lives with.
+She also taught me to write as a coping mechanism.
+As a child, I suffered terribly from night terrors and nightmares, which often left me confused and unable to differentiate from reality and fiction.
+With her direction, I learned how to turn my terrors into the stories readers enjoy today.
+Sadly enough, my mother passed away in 2003, but her loving memory lives within my passion for reading and writing.
+With that passion, my dream is to create wonderful worlds, inspiring characters, blissful love, and virtues for readers to compliment their everyday lives with.
 To be honest, I live within my daydreams and nightmares; through that, I have learned to create, and I never cease from doing so.
+That being said, I did give up once upon a time.

-In October of 2012, my roommate, Kristine Andersen, passed away, and I was featured in a poetry collection dedicated to her memory.
-This moment has been one of the most beautiful experiences I’ve had in the publishing industry as I’ve been able to honor my loved ones through my writing.
+After my first novel was published, I took it off the market to go to college.
+Then, I followed a suggestion and started a blog for fun.
+One month later, in October of 2012, my roommate, Kristine Andersen, passed away, and I was featured in a poetry collection dedicated to her memory.
+This moment has been one of the most emotional experiences I’ve had in the publishing industry – as I’ve been able to honor my loved ones through my writing.
+Because of that moment, my writer’s heart decided to return, and I was published again seven months later.
+Minutes Before Sunset is also dedicated to Kristine.

 I drink entirely too much coffee, I love my cat a little too much (but, really, who doesn’t love their pet?), and my favorite activity (other than writing and reading of course) is to talk, talk, talk, talk, talk.
 I love hearing about strangers’ lives, and I adore submerging myself in everything this world has to offer us—culture, language, people, etc. I find that reality really can be stranger than fiction, and there’s nothing like living life with an open mind, willing to learn and meet new people whenever possible.
 I’ve lived in five states and moved over fifteen times, which I enjoy using as inspiration for writing.